Embrace those imperfections with a golden repair.

 THE ALL IMPORTANT DETAILS

 The Indytute will provide all the kit needed for this workshop: You can bring your own china but we can't guarantee it'll be finished on time as the process needs to be done with patience.
-The class is two hours and is held on alternate weekday evenings or Saturday day.
+The class is two hours and runs monthly on Saturdays and Thursday evening.
 Location is Kensal Rise (a couple of stops from Paddington).
 This is a gift for either one person or two people.